andraugust/andraugust.github.io/quantum-2.md

 \ket{\Psi(t)} = \sum_i \bk{E_i}{\Psi(0)} e^{-iE_it/\hbar} \ket{E_i}
 $$

-## 2. Particle States
+## 2. Continuous States

 So far the states we've looked at have all been discrete—they're represented by a finite sum over basis vectors.
-In this section we're going to model particles, which have continuous states for position and momentum.
-How are continuous states modeled?
-The answer is in the same way that discrete states are modeled: by using the principles of QM.
-The trick is to see that nothing in the principles requires states to be discrete—the principles only define conditions and physical interpretations related to _vectors_, and vectors can be anything, continuous or discrete, as long as they satisfy the mathematical axioms of vectors (they commute, have an inverse, etc).
-Complex functions, as it turns out, are vectors, and they're what we'll use to model particles.
+Eventually we'd like to model particles that have continuous states for position and momentum, how are continuous states modeled?
+The answer is in the same way that discrete states are modeled: by the principles of QM.
+The trick is seeing that the principles don't require states to be discrete—they only define conditions and physical interpretations related to _vectors_, and vectors can be anything, continuous or discrete, as long as they satisfy the mathematical axioms of vectors (they commute, have an inverse, etc).
+Complex functions in this sense are vectors and are exactly what we'll use to model continuous states.

-__Continuous States.__ In terms of notation, a continuous state vector is associated with a _wave function_ $$\psi(x)$$ which takes a complex input and returns a complex output.
-Wave functions are defined with respect to a particular basis just as discrete vectors are, and their form can change from one basis to the next, just as discrete vectors can.
-The bra-ket notation is useful for wave-functions like it is for discrete vectors.
+__Wave Functions.__ In terms of notation, continuous states are associated with a _wave function_ $$\psi(x)$$ which takes a complex input and returns a complex output.
+Wave functions are defined with respect to a basis just as discrete vectors are, and their form can change from one basis to another, just as discrete vectors can.
+The bra-ket notation is useful for wave-functions as it is for discrete vectors.
 The discrete representation

 $$